Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 Assessment of applications

-The Steering Committee of the doctoral programme will evaluate the applications and use outside experts, when needed.
+The applicant’s research theme should fit in the profile of the doctoral programme.
+The steering committee of the doctoral programme will evaluate the applications and use outside experts, when needed.
 The research plans attached to the applications may be checked with the Turnitin OriginalityCheck plagiarism detection software in accordance with the University of Turku quality assurance system.
+In addition, the use of artificial intelligence and how it has been used in the preparation of the research plan, can be evaluated.

 Decisions

-The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 7 March 2025 at the latest.
+The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 6 March 2026 at the latest.
 If the admitted applicant does not deliver the required certificates by the deadline, they forfeit the study right.
-Instructions on delivering certificates and country-specific requirements are available here: Instructions on delivering certificates and country-specific requirements
+Link to the instructions on delivering certificates and country-specific requirements.

 Appeal for rectification

-If an applicant is dissatisfied with the result of the student selection, they has the right to submit an application for the rectification of the decision to the Faculty of Medicine within 14 days of the official publishing of the results.
+If an applicant is dissatisfied with the result of the student selection, they have the right to submit an application for the rectification of the decision to the Faculty of Medicine within 14 days of the official publishing of the results.
+A justified request for correction must be addressed to the Faculty of Medicine of the University of Turku.
 Contact information: med-doctoral@utu.fi.

 Check list for the applicant